 Employment Outlook and Salary Info

 Jailers and correctional officers work in prisons, reformatory institutions and other correctional facilities.
-According to the U.S. Bureau of Labor Statistics (BLS), these professionals are expected to see just 4% employment growth over 2014-2024, with a mean annual salary of $45,320 as of May 2015 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), these professionals are expected to see a 7% decline in employment over 2018-2028, with a mean annual salary of $49,300 as of May 2018 (www.bls.gov).

 The American Correctional Association offers certification for professional jailers and correctional officers through an examination for the designation of Certified Corrections Officer (CCO).
 Individuals must pay a program fee and have at least one year of experience in the field to be eligible.